eisopux/checker-framework-vscode/README.md

 ## Developer's Guide

-When setting up the extension perform the following steps:

-To add from the command line, you can install the extension on VSCode:
+To set up and build from the command line, perform the following steps:
 1. Install dependencies using `yarn install`.
 2. Run `yarn global add vsce`.
 3. In the root of the project, run `vsce package` to generate a `.vsix` file
 4. Run `code --install-extension my-extension-0.0.1.vsix`, replacing `my-extension-0.0.1.vsix` with the created `.vsix` file.

-Under `View -> Extensions` in VS Code check if the 'checker-framework-language-server' is installed.
+Under `View -> Extensions` in VS Code check that the 'checker-framework-language-server' is installed.

 During development, you can simply start the program from the command line and run as a new VS Code instance:
 1. Install dependencies using `yarn install`.
 2. Open up this project (`checker-framework-vscode`) in VS Code and start a new instance by clicking on `Run` in the menu bar, then `Start Debugging`.